 Put a Human Face to the Offer

-This is a people business.
-Oh, you might think real estate is all about numbers and expediency, but it is really about people management and persuading people to do what you want.
+Real estate is a people business.
+While you may think real estate is all about numbers and expediency, it is really about people management and persuading people to do what you want.
 If you overlook the people factor, you could be headed for disappointment.

 - The names, ages, and relationships of all occupants.